-This ham and swiss sandwich with maple mustard mayo couldn’t be more simple to make and is perfect for a quick dinner or lunch to grab on the go.
-It’s a filling sandwich that is truly craveable.
+This ham & Swiss sandwich with maple mustard mayo couldn’t be easier to make and is perfect for a quick dinner or lunch to grab on the go.
+It’s a filling sandwich that is truly crave-able.

 One of the things you’re told not to eat during pregnancy is deli meat, unless it’s microwaved (which, less face it, sounds not so great).
 There are so many rules!
 Here’s the funny thing – take a peak at my post for my vegetarian sandwich.
 Read closely.
 It turns out, when I was pregnant with Ben, I couldn’t stand lunch meat!
-And even though I’m not a huge sandwich person, right now, with this twins pregnancy, I am craving all the sandwiches.
+And even though I’m not a huge sandwich person, right now, when I was pregnant with the twins, I was craving all the sandwiches.